Enity300/prompt_router_for_llms/README.md

 - [ ] Real-time learning from user feedback
 - [ ] GPU acceleration for batch processing

-## 🤝 Contributing

-Contributions welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - **Sentence Transformers** - For the excellent embedding models
 - **ChromaDB** - For the fast vector database
 - **CatBoost** - For the high-performance gradient boosting
 - **Hugging Face** - For dataset hosting and model hub

-## 📧 Contact

-For questions or feedback, please open an issue on GitHub.

----

-**Built with ❤️ for intelligent query routing**